openstack/rally/samples/tasks/support/README.rst

 instance_linpack.sh
 ===================

-instance_linpack.sh, will kick off a CPU intensive workload within a OpenStack instance.
+instance_linpack.sh, will kick off a CPU intensive workload within an OpenStack instance.
 This script will return the avg gflops and max gflops Linpack reports in a JSON format.
 To run this workload, the VM must have linpack installed prior to running.